-When it comes to gear, the want list usually far exceeds the needs.
-It’s easy to fall prey to “shiny object” syndrome.
+But when it comes to gear, the wants usually far exceed the needs.
+It’s easy to fall prey to “shiny object syndrome.”
 Don’t chase every new thing and spend more than you need.

 It’s a good idea to start with the basics.
 Expand on that as you start to grow your income through photography.